onepub-dev/lint_hard/README.md

 There are exceptions to these rules such as when parsing json dart.
 But you should always try to use an actual type. dynamic and Object should be last resorts.

+## Adjustements for package developers

+If you are building a dart package then you should be adding documentation to all of your public methods.
+To ensure you do this consistently add the following to you analysis_options.yaml:

+linter:
+  rules:
+    public_member_api_docs : true

 ## Use nnbd

 This one probably doesn't need to be said, but just in case...